Namith2002/django/README.md

-"# django"
+# django
-is a lightweight Django starter project.
+- is a lightweight Django starter project.

 ## Features
 - Django 4.x